 Home router vulnerabilities.
 Default passwords, outdated firmware — your home router can become an entry point for attackers.

 Phishing attacks.
 Working alone means you cannot quickly ask a colleague "is this email real?"
 That isolation increases phishing success rates.
+See our phishing email response guide for what to do when you receive a suspicious message.

 Device theft or loss.
 A laptop left at a cafe or stolen during travel.
 Without disk encryption, all your work data is exposed.